rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Gnome Core Apps

  Several of the the 28 `Core Apps` are installed by Ubuntu by default and are worth looking at.
-Here are descriptions of five that I find useful.
-To open them, tap the super key and type the name of the application you want to open.
+Here are descriptions of five that I find useful in day to day work.

 ----------------------------------------------------------------